LeaderH/Blink_Doc/docs/source/index.rst

 Welcome to BLINK's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**BLINK** (Binary LINt Kit) is an Android quality/vunlnerability assessment framework It supports various Android application analyzing workflows without the need for application's source code and follows samw rule definition style of `Android Lint <https://developer.android.com/studio/write/lint>`, an official Android source code analyzing tool, to assure one *reliable* source of future updates.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to :ref:`setup` the project.

 .. note::